-Thank you for your interest in The Learning Child team.
+Thank you for your interest in Early Childhood team.

 Customized training is available for staff development days, evening programs, family events, conferences or any other type of large or small group seeking to learn more about quality care and education for young children.
 The training can be held at the Douglas County Extension office or at another location of your choice.
 Training is also available in all of the Nebraska Department of Education Early Learning Guidelines Domains.